 In addition to work on prehistoric mining communities, I am the co-director of Forging Identities: Past and Present, a community-engaged research project conducted with community members in Bucium, Romania, designed to understand how archaeology and cultural heritage can be used as an advocacy tool for peoples threatened by transnational gold mining projects in Transylvania.
 I have also conducted research and published on prehistoric Ireland, Jordan, and North America.

-I have received external funding support from the National Science Foundation (Doctoral Dissertation Improvement Grant), the Wenner-Gren Foundation (Dissertation Fieldwork Grant, Engaged Anthropology Grant), and the American Philosophical Society (Lewis & Clark Fund for Exploration and Field Research).
-My research and teaching has also been supported by the Anthropology Department, Dean of Faculty and Levitt Center at Hamilton College.
+I have received external funding support from the National Science Foundation (Doctoral Dissertation Improvement Grant), the Wenner-Gren Foundation (Dissertation Fieldwork Grant, Engaged Anthropology Grant), and the American Philosophical Society (Lewis & Clark Fund for Exploration and Field Research, Franklin Grant).
+My research and teaching has also been supported by the Anthropology Department, Dean of Faculty, and Levitt Center at Hamilton College.
 Previously, my teaching and research was supported by several departments at the University of Michigan, including Rackham Graduate School, Museum of Anthropological Archaeology, Department of Anthropology, International Institute, Center for Russian and Eastern European Studies, Center for Engaged Academic Learning, and Rackham Program in Public Scholarship.